-- 1. Total cost of the project relative to the perceived benefit (cost effectiveness). - 2.
-Appropriateness of the budget relative to the level of effort. - Use of existing resources to conserve costs. - 4.
-Alignment of the proposed budget with proposed project activities. - 5.
+- 1. Total cost of the project relative to the perceived benefit (cost effectiveness) - 2.
+Appropriateness of the budget relative to the level of effort - 3.
+Use of existing resources to conserve costs - 4.
+Alignment of the proposed budget with proposed project activities - 5.
 Proposed plan (if any) to produce or to make available to broader interested audiences, such as criminal/juvenile justice practitioners or policymakers, summary information from the planned scholarly products of the project.

-Plan for Dissemination to Broader Audiences
+Plan for Dissemination to Broader Audiences (if applicable to the proposed project)

-Peer reviewers may comment-in the context of scientific and technical merit-on the proposed plan (if any) to produce or to make available to broader interested audiences, such as criminal/juvenile justice practitioners or policymakers, summary information from the planned scholarly products of the project.
+In addition to scholarly products proposed, peer reviewers may comment-in the context of scientific and technical merit-on the proposed plan (if any) to produce or to make available to broader interested audiences, such as criminal/juvenile justice practitioners or policymakers, summary information from the planned scholarly products of the project (e.g., conference presentations/posters, webinars, program guides, toolkits, infographics).